Floer theory and reduced cohomology on open manifolds: Proof of Theorem

 We thus define

-\begin{tm} The Floer boundary map $d$ is well defined and satisfies $d^2=0$. \end{tm} \begin{proof} We need to show that for any $x_1\in\widetilde{\mathcal{P}(H)}$ we have that $dx_2$ satisfies the finiteness condition~\eqref{eqFinCond}.
+\begin{tm} The Floer boundary map $d$ is well defined and satisfies $d^2=0$. \end{tm} \begin{proof} We need to show that for any $\tilde{x}_1\in\widetilde{\mathcal{P}(H)}$ we have that $d\tilde{x}_2$ satisfies the finiteness condition~\eqref{eqFinCond}.
 For any $c,$ let

 For any $\tilde{x}\in A_c$ there is a Floer trajectory of energy at most $\mathcal{A}_H(\tilde{x}_1)-c$ connecting $\tilde{x}_1$ and $\tilde{x}_2$.
-Tameness of $F$ thus implies that there is a compact set $K\subset M$ such that any $\tilde{x}\in A_c$ is contained in $K$.
-The claim now follows by Gromov compactness.
+Well behavedness of $F$ thus implies that there is a compact set $K\subset M$ such that any $\tilde{x}\in A_c$ is contained in $K$.
+The claim now follows by Gromov-Floer compactness.
 Thus $d$ is well defined.
-That $d^2=0$ follows from the compact case since all Floer trajectories under a given energy level are contained in an a priori compact set. \end{proof}
+That $d^2=0$ follows from the compact case \cite{Salamon1999,MS2} since all Floer trajectories under a given energy level are contained in an a priori compact set. \end{proof}

 By its definition $d$ commutes with the action of $\Lambda_{R,\Gamma_a}$ and thus induces a well defined operator on $CF^*(H,J;\K)$.